Atul Gawande: Later career

-Gawande chairs Lifebox, a non-profit founded in 2011 which provides training and equipment for safer surgery.
+Gawande founded the Lifebox charity with Pauline Philip.
+He chaired the non-profit from its foundation in 2011 until 2022.
+Lifebox provides training and equipment for safer surgery.

-In June 2018, he was named the CEO for the new, Boston-based company, Haven Healthcare, formed by billionaire investor Warren Buffett, Amazon's Jeff Bezos, and JPMorgan Chase CEO Jamie Dimon.
+In 2018, he was named the CEO for the new, Boston-based company, Haven Healthcare, formed by billionaire investor Warren Buffett, Amazon's Jeff Bezos, and JPMorgan Chase CEO Jamie Dimon.
 He stepped down from the position in May 2020, remaining as executive chairman while the organization sought a new CEO.
 In January 2021, Haven announced that it was to cease operations.
 According to CNBC, sources associated with the company claimed that "while the firm came up with ideas, each of the three founding companies executed their own projects separately with their own employees, obviating the need for the joint venture to begin with."

 Biden administration

-On November 9, 2020, he was named a member of President-elect Joe Biden's COVID-19 Advisory Board.
+In 2020, he was named a member of President-elect Joe Biden's COVID-19 Advisory Board.

 USAID nomination

-On July 13, 2021, President Biden nominated Gawande for the post of Assistant Administrator of U.S. AID for the Bureau of Global Health.
+In 2021, President Biden nominated Gawande for the post of Assistant Administrator of U.S. AID for the Bureau of Global Health.
 Hearings were held on Gawande's nomination in the Senate Foreign Relations Committee on September 29, 2021.
-Florida Senator Marco Rubio delayed Gawande's committee vote in October 2021, claiming, "Atul Gawande’s defense of infanticide is disqualifying...
+Florida Senator Marco Rubio delayed Gawande's committee vote in October 2021, claiming, "Atul Gawande's defense of infanticide is disqualifying...
 President Biden should withdraw Gawande's nomination and replace him with someone who is committed to upholding the agency's mission of saving lives."
 Senator Rubio's statement stems from a 1998 article Gawande wrote defending particular methods of late-term abortion and post-delivery infanticide.
 On November 3, 2021, the committee favorably reported Gawande's nomination to the Senate floor.
-The entire Senate confirmed Gawande on December 17, 2021 by a vote of 48-31.
+The entire Senate confirmed Gawande on December 17, 2021, by a vote of 48–31.